 How to submit your portfolio to UAL

-You’ll be invited by email, usually within 2 weeks of applying, to submit a digital portfolio through UAL’s online submission tool, PebblePad, for the first assessment of your work.
+You may be asked to submit a digital portfolio through UAL’s online submission tool, PebblePad.

 For some courses, you may be offered a place based on your digital portfolio.
 For others, you may also be invited to an interview where you can talk us through your portfolio.
 Please note, all interviews are currently held online either by phone or video.

 If you've been invited to an interview, you may also be asked to bring along your portfolio.
 Please note, all interviews are currently held online either by phone or video.

 If you have applied through your local official UAL representative, you may be invited to an online interview with one of our academics.
 If you are unable to attend an interview, a digital portfolio may be accepted.